cacton77/cacton77/README.md

 Things I learned from this project:

-* Designing custom systems and selecting parts according to load specifications
+* Designing custom systems and selecting servos, bearings, and materials according to load specifications
 * Designing and 3D Printing parts for a custom sensor
 * Integrating multiple sensors into a subsystem used for control of an airfoil
 * Communication between I2C and SPI devices and microprocessors